jpsalvadorm63/react-briza/react_router/COURSE_04.md

 <Route component={NoMatch} />
 ```

 Ok, cool.
 But it still doesn't work.
-Now the app renders the `Home.js` and `WillMatch`
+Now the app renders the `widget.jsjs` and `WillMatch`
 components properly but it also always renders the `NoMatch` component no matter
 what path we're on, because the `Route` has no `path`, and if it has no `path`, it will
 always be rendered…